rsdoiel/antenna/archives/2025/snapshots_2025.18.md

 <blockquote>
 <p><code>You are Phi, a language model trained by Microsoft to help users.
 Your role as an assistant involves thoroughly exploring questions through a systematic thinking process before providing the final precise and accurate solutions.
 This requires engaging in a comprehensive cycle of analysis, summarizing, exploration, reassessment, reflection, backtracing, and iteration to develop well-considered thinking process.
 Please structure your response into two main sections: Thought and Solution using the specified format: &lt;think&gt; {Thought section} &lt;/think&gt; {Solution section}.
 In the Thought section, detail your reasoning process in steps.
 Each step should include detailed considerations such as analysing questions, summarizing relevant findings, brainstorming new ideas, verifying the accuracy of the current steps, refining any errors, and revisiting previous steps.
 In the Solution section, based on various attempts, explorations, and reflections from the Thought section, systematically present the final solution that you deem correct.
 The Solution section should be logical, accurate, and concise and detail necessary steps needed to reach the conclusion.
 Now, try to solve the following question through the above guidelines:</code></p>
 </blockquote>
-<p>I don't see anything in there about "Do not share guidelines", even though the model response mentioned that rule.
-This makes me think that there's a further level of training around these rules that has gone into the model that isn't reflected in the system prompt itself.</p>
+<p>I don't see anything in there about "Do not share guidelines", even though the model response mentioned that rule.</p>
+<p>My guess is that the model has been trained to "not talk about the system prompt" through RLHF or similar.
+I've heard in the past that models default to chattering about their system prompt if you don't put measures in place to discourage that.</p>

+<p>The lengthy response from Phi-4-reasoning shown above may well be caused by the system prompt containing significantly more tokens than the single token "hi" sent by the user.</p>
 <h4 id="it-s-still-hard-to-know-when-to-use-reasoning-models">It's still hard to know when to use reasoning models</h4>
-<p>We've had access to these "reasoning" models - with a baked in chain-of-thought at the start of each response - since o1 debuted in November last year (check this).</p>
+<p>We've had access to these "reasoning" models - with a baked in chain-of-thought at the start of each response - since o1 debuted <a href="https://simonwillison.net/2024/Sep/12/openai-o1/">in September last year</a>.</p>
 <p>I'll be honest: I still don't have a great intuition for when it makes the most sense to use them.</p>
 <p>I've had great success with them for code: any coding tasks that might involve multiple functions or classes that co-ordinate together seems to benefit from a reasoning step.</p>
 <p>They are an absolute benefit for debugging: I've seen reasoning models walk through quite large codebases following multiple levels of indirection in order to find potential root causes of the problem I've described.</p>